mtacker/snowflake-demo/02_github_actions_setup.md

-## You are now enabled to deploy CI/CD (DML/DDL) changes to multiple Snowflake accounts!
+## You are now enabled to deploy CI/CD (DML/DDL) changes to multiple Snowflake accounts
 - Commits, say to your "DEV" branch, will now apply changes to you "DEV" Snowflake account (and QA/PRD etc)
 - Ensure your branch names match what's in [main.yml](/.github/workflows/main.yml):
 <img src="./.images/main.yml.png" alt="Alt Text" style="width:50%; height:auto;">

+## Next steps
+Clone this repo and test by making DDL changes and see them get deployed to your respective accounts.
+NOTE> master branch = PRD for this exercise.

 [^1]: This deployment model is based on Snowflake's most recent recommended approach.
 See video [The Future Of DevOps With Snowflake](https://www.youtube.com/watch?v=k20yLpW8-xU).